 Now probably the most commonly known conversion in the New Testament would be Paul’s.
 It can be confusing here as there was more than one Saul spoken about in the scriptures.
 Here we have a Jewish Rabbi (pre-Christian Saul/name changed later to Paul) holding a powerful position among the high priests.
 Saul had felt justified by persecuting Christians and even approved of Stephen’s stoning.
 Acts 7:54-8:3.

 Everyone has a past and things they are ashamed of.
-Paul is a perfect example of how God is full of grace and can forgive anything from anyone.
+Paul is an ideal example of how God is full of grace, and can forgive anything from anyone.
 Paul’s letter: 1 Tim 1:13 Even though I was once a blasphemer and a persecutor and a violent man, I was shown mercy because I acted in ignorance and unbelief.

 So here we have Saul from Tarsus on a mission to finding and murdering more of Jesus’ disciples and he is stopped in his tracks on the road to Damascus.
 Read 2 chapters 9 & 26 in Acts.
 Saul is not seeking out Salvation here but is literally chosen by God in that moment.
 Heaven opens up and Saul’s life is completely changed.
 Is it in that moment when Saul is saved when replies to Jesus’ voice questioning him from heaven?
 “Who are you, Lord?”
 That supernatural moment was profound.
 Paul’s heart was changed in an instant and his blindness for 3 days represented what we are without Jesus.
 Living in the dark and to be separated from God for eternity.